All Products

 2. continue-task instruction

-This instruction sends text to synthesize.
+Sends text to synthesize.

 Important

-Timing: Send after receiving the task-started event.
+When to send: After receiving the task-started event.

 Note

-Do not wait longer than 23 seconds between sending text fragments.
-Otherwise, the "request timeout after 23 seconds" error occurs.
+Do not wait longer than 23 seconds between sending text fragments, otherwise, the 'request timeout after 23 seconds' error occurs.

 Example: